GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 # For computational efficiency, only apply Kajiura filtering in a box
 # containing all points where the unit source deformation exceeds
 # kajiura_use_threshold.
 Set to zero to apply Kajiura filter everywhere.
+#
 # Use of a small positive number can be faster.
-# Since the unit sources have 1m slip, use of e.g. 1e-03 implies an
+# Since the unit sources have 1m slip, use of e.g. 1e-03 suggests an
 # error of < 1cm to the free surface, even if the slip were 10m.
+# In practice there might be greater difference because our Kajiura routine
+# involves interpolation to/from cartesian coordinates.
+Interpolation creates
+# slight diffusion, and changes to the Kajiura box will affect the
+# interpolation and so also affect this, though not in a systematic way.
 kajiura_use_threshold = 1.0e-03

 # When applying the kajiura filter, the data is regridded onto a grid with